 A socialist might look at this transfer and exclaim, Yes!
 This is exactly how socialism works!
 An even exchange of goods!

-The problem with socialism, and most forms of government, is it’s based on weakening the natural human exchange of value that stems from our most basic expression of freedom: our creativity.
+The problem with socialism, and most forms of government, is that it’s based on weakening the natural human exchange of value that come from our most basic expression of freedom: our creativity.